 - 1. Leave the immediate area on foot!
-Move in a cross wind direction away from the leak or vapor cloud and maintain a safe distance.
+Move in a cloud and maintain a safe distance.
 Abandon any equipment being used in or near the area. - 2.
-Go directly to a safe location, and then call 911 and Southern Star's emergency number. - 3.
+Go directly to a safe location, and then call 911 - 3.
 Warn others to stay away from the leak.

 - 1. Cause any open flame or other potential source of ignition such as an electrical switch, vehicle ignition, lighting a match, ringing a doorbell, etc. - 2.
 Come into direct contact with any escaping liquids or gas. - 3.
 Drive into a leak or vapor cloud while leaving the area. - 4.
 Attempt to operate any pipeline valves yourself.
 You may inadvertently route more product to the leak or cause a secondary incident. - 5.
 Attempt to extinguish a natural gas fire. - 6.
 Use telephones (including cell phones) or anything that could cause a spark. - 7.
 Use e-mail, text, or the Internet to contact the company about a leak. - 8.
-Assume someone else has reported the leak.
+Never assume someone else has reported the leak.